TheAgentCompany/TheAgentCompany/workspaces/tasks/admin-collect-requests-and-compute-total-price/checkpoints.md

 # Checkpoints

 This task has 3 points in total.
-Will check it step by step.
-Partial credits might be granted if only some checkpoints are completed.
+If the last check passes, then full credits are granted.
+Otherwise, partial credits might be granted if only some checkpoints are completed.

-## Checkpoint 1 (1pts)
+## Checkpoint 1 (1pt)

 check had conversation with Huang Jie, Sophia Rodriguez, John Smith, Sarah Johnson